chshravan282/photograpy-project/project/README.md

 sathwika (Documentation) :Responsible for managing the documentation process.

-shaibaaz(Presentation) :Responsible for managing the Presentation process.
+shaibaz(Presentation) :Responsible for managing the Presentation process.

 Azure services used: